 - Have you had watery diarrhea?
 How severe?

-- Have you noticed anything else unusual about the appearance of your stools?
+- Is there anything else unusual about the appearance of your stools?

 - Have you been vomiting?